 While I’m done with “diversity in tech”, I do try to lift up people in my networks.
 Unfortunately, too often I am disappointed by people’s inability to conduct a successful job search.
 I am not even going to blame those people per se; it is ultimately one of the many ways our educational systems have failed us.
-That said, I am tired of seeing people (especially my people — specifically women and people of color and especially black women!) make the same silly mistakes over and over.
+That said, I am tired of seeing people (especially my people — black folks and other folks of color) make the same frustrating mistakes over and over.

-So I’ve pulled together a quick list of things common mistakes I keep seeing people make, in hopes that you can avoid them.
+So I’ve pulled together a quick list of some of these common missteps in the hope that you can avoid them.

 1) Not connecting with a referrer or potential referrer before sending along your resume.